MathieuNls/precinct/precinct-main.md

 In such a case, we delete the previous block as it does not represent the current version of the program anymore (Line 5).
 Also, we have an optional step in PRECINCT defined in Line 4.
 The compare\_history is a condition to delete overridden blocks.

-We believe that deleted blocks have been deleted for a good reason (bug, default, removed features, …) and if a newly inserted block matches an old one, it could be worth knowing to improve the quality of the system at hand.
+We believe that deleted blocks have been removed for a good reason (bug, default, removed features, …) and if a newly inserted block matches an old one, it could be worth knowing to improve the quality of the system at hand.
 This feature is deactivated by default.

 In summary, this step receives the files and lines, modified by the latest changes made by the developer and produces an up to date block representation of the system at hand in an incremental way.
 The blocks are analyzed in the next step to discover potential clones.

+\input{tex/algorithm}

 Compare Extracted Blocks {#sub:Compare-Extracted-Blocks}
 ------------------------